Manka-Mohamet/solo/README.md

-# sola
+# solo

-sola is dynamicly typed scripting language,
+solo is dynamicly typed scripting language,
 That uses somali keywords.

-sola is short for somali language and it is project i started when i was learning compiler and language design.
+this project started when i was learning compiler and language design.

 ## Some Background

-sola is written in `c`, and it compiles to custom `bytecode`, and immediately executes or runs that bytecode in the `vm` to produce the result.
+solo is written in `c`, and it compiles to custom `bytecode`, and immediately executes or runs that bytecode in the `vm` to produce the result.

-## Virtual Machine VM
+## Virtual Machine(VM)

 Definition of `virtual machine` is a program that emulates and acts as `cpu` to trick the programs that it's the actual cpu.